bryan-yong/live_time/README.md

 - This should all be controlled with a while loop to run x amount of time
 - time python library is imported to control how long the script runs

+Removed URL leading to ticketing system as it is used by my organization.